Or 17 alternate Expo 67 logos you may have missed

-Inspired by Da Vinci’s Vitruvian Man, the double-symbol represents man in harmony, i.e. “the union of hearts and minds to generate peace.”
-For the official logo, designer Julien Hébert then groups them in a circle, the Earth, to symbolize Man and His World.
+Inspired by Da Vinci’s Vitruvian Man, the double-symbol represents Man in Harmony, i.e. “the union of hearts and minds to make peace.”
+For the official logo, designer Julien Hébert grouped them in a circle, to symbolize the Earth, to symbolize Man and His World.

-A vague resemblance to Da Vinci’s Vitruvian Man, but with a Canadian symbol: the maple leaf, and dated ‘67.
-Too easy!
+A vague resemblance to Da Vinci’s Vitruvian Man, but with a Canadian symbol, the maple leaf, and dated ‘67.
+Easy!

 A bit of First Nations folklore… which may have been too limited to fill the purpose of Expo.

 This demands an explanation… At least the year is indicated.

 Interesting!
 A four-leaf clover of sorts.

 A traditional maple leaf including the World in the hands of man.

 Stylish maple leaf enclosing the World of ’67.

 The sun shining on all continents.

-Logo 13A cross?
+A cross or sorts?
 And a black hole…

-Logo 14Variation on the Vitruvian Man.
+Variation of the Vitruvian Man.

 Expo 67 Wants You!